 - Artistic License – History: It would be easier to list what the film didn't get wrong, and that's just considering information not tied to the JFK assassination.
 Even Oliver Stone has stated regret at not making the film's fictional status clearer.

 - Bay of Pigs Invasion: According to the film, the failure of this and the political fallout that followed may have been first push in what eventually became a conspiracy to assassinate Kennedy.

 - "Be Quiet!"
-Nudge: More like a Groin Attack punch by Clay when David starts to describe the JFK assassination.
+Nudge: More like a Groin Attack punch by Clay as David starts to describe how they could kill JFK.